alanscha/ancient-world-sp19/NOTES.md

-Notes on with amor feb28
+Notes on with Aaron feb 28th First meeting.

-Documentting the first meeting

-Crednetital - Olaf, it allows authorization for google drive.
-Giving you a wristbrabnd to connect with google drive.
+def: Credential - OLAF, it allows authorization for google drive.
+Like a bouncer giving you a wirstbrand to go in.

-Singularity is like a docker.
-But its for savio and high performance computing systems.
+def: Singularity is like Docker.
+But its for savio and high performance computing systems. eventually we will use it.

-We are looking backward through the notebook.

-To get a high level overview of whats happenings.
+1) We are looking backward through the notebook.
+To get a high level overview of whats happenings. ( the notebook Adam shared in the general slack channel

-We should also get docker.

-We just downloaded the docker and made an account
-Its doing its thing in my top toolbar
+2) We just downloaded the docker and made an account Its doing its thing in my top toolbar

-1) we are running commands in docker
+3) we are running commands in docker.
-2) ran some commands.
-Will document it.
-Now we are in "docker container"
-3) exit, toolive. it.
+  a) open terminal
+  b) docker run -it ubuntu

-docker run -it ubuntu
+  c) docker run -it ubuntu

-- /# cat /etc/os-release
+now we are in a docker container. type "exit" to exit out of it.

-4) to star tit "docker run -it ubuntu"
+to open docker container run : docker run -it ubuntu

-5) to exit , "exit"
+to exit :
-Everything you start a new container its a new container from sractch.
+exit

 6) created a new git repo for myself.
-7) added acorn as a colloborator
+7) added Aaron as a colloborator

+8) added this file note.
+9) told Adam that we need our team to be submitted to Savio people.

+Alan:
+  So the savio cluster is something we are using, but that isn't the main focus per say.
+Its about connecting it to everything like google drive and working it seamlessly through all the clould services we are using the shared notebook